CenterForOpenScience/experimenter/docs/source/experiments.md

 Experimenter prevides an interface to define the structure of an experiment using a JSON document.
 This is composed to two segments:

-- **structure**: a definition of the **blocks** you want to utilize in your experiment.
+- **structure**: a definition of the **frames** you want to utilize in your experiment.
 This must take the form of a JSON object, i.e. a set of key/value pairs.
 - **seqeunce**: a list of keys from the **structure** object.
 These need not be unique, and items from **structure** may be repeated.
-This determines the order that **blocks** in your experiment will be shown.
+This determines the order that **frames** in your experiment will be shown.

-> *Note:* the term **block** refers to a single segment of your experiment.
+> *Note:* the term **frame** refers to a single segment of your experiment.
 Examples of this might be: a consent form, a survey, or some video stimulus.
 Hopefully this idea will become increasing clear as you progress through this guide.

 To explain these concepts, let's walk through an example: